wso2/docs-ei/en/micro-integrator/docs/references/connectors/file-connector/file-connector-config.md

             String
         </td>
         <td>
-            The working directory.
-File paths in operations, which are associated with the connection should be provided using this folder as the root. </br>
+            This is the working directory.
+The file paths in operations, which are associated with the connection, should be provided relative to this folder. </br>
-            <b>Note</b>: As per <a href="https://commons.apache.org/proper/commons-vfs/filesystems.html#Local_Files">VFS documentation</a>, for windows, the working directory of local connections should be as follows: '/C:/Documents'.
+            <b>Note</b>: As per <a href="https://commons.apache.org/proper/commons-vfs/filesystems.html#Local_Files">VFS documentation</a>, for windows, the working directory of local connections should be as follows: <code>/C:/Documents</code>.
         <td>
             Defaults to file system root.
         </td>